fzao/telenkf/README.md

 Contributions are always welcome ;-)

-When contributing to please consider discussing the changes you wish to make via issue or e-mail to the maintainer.
+When contributing to telenkf please consider discussing the changes you wish to make via issue or e-mail to the maintainer.